 Our EBSCO E-Books are searchable.
 Additionally, they are listed in our catalog with direct links to EBSCO.
-(Note: For details regarding access to EBSCO from off campus, please click here - Remote Access to Electronic Resources.)
-Download the EBSCO E-Book app to access our E-Books on your Android or Apple device, or Kindle Fire.
+(Note: For details regarding access to EBSCO from off campus, please click here - Remote Access to Electronic Resources)

 The Denver Seminary Library has a limited number of Kindle E-Readers available for checkout.
 The Kindle E-Readers are preloaded with highly-circulated reserve materials.
 The individual Kindles are available for checkout as 24 hr reserve items.